DTS-LUC/Loyola_Comp_271_ScheduleMakerApp/README.md

 I started to post some basic structure and notes in the different files as comments.
 Let's figure out who is going to be responsible for which sections.

-We will have to focus a lot on learning & using Swing and EventListener
+We will have to focus a lot on learning & using Swing and EventListener.

 # Gitting Started